Austin-Bennett/Auxil/README.md

 `#define FORCE_INLINE __attribute__((always_inline)) inline`

-# TODO: Iterator, Math, Misc, Print, Random, Threading
+# TODO: Iterator, Math, Misc, Print, Random, Threading, Str
 **These dont have documentation because most of them are several hundered if not thousand lines of code long and im tired**